rokath/trice/docs/TriceUserManual.md

 ###  4.4. <a id='execution-speed'></a>Execution speed

-Can it get faster that [that](#execution-speed)?
+Can it get faster than [6 clocks only](#trice-speed)?
 Only 3 runtime Assembler instructions per Trice needed in the minimum case!
 Additionally target timestamp and location, disable interrupts and restore interrupt state and cycle counter increment can consume a few more processor clocks, if enabled, but a Trice is still incomparable fast.

 ###  4.5. <a id='robustness'></a>Robustness

-When a Trice data stream is interrupted, the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding allows an immediate re-sync with the next COBS package delimiter byte and a default Trice cycle counter gives a high chance to detect lost Trice messages.
+When a Trice data stream is interrupted, the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding allows an immediate re-sync with the next COBS package delimiter byte and a default Trice **cycle counter** gives a high chance to detect lost Trice messages.

 ###  4.6. <a id='minimal-transfer-bytes-amount'></a>Minimal Transfer Bytes Amount

-A Trice message is 4 bytes long plus optional values.
+A Trice message is 4 bytes long (2 ID bytes and 2 count bytes) plus optional values.
 In conjunction with the compressing [TCOBS](https://github.com/rokath/tcobs) framing the Trice data stream is as small as imaginable.

 ###  4.7. <a id='more-comfort-than-printf-like-functions-but-small-differences'></a>More comfort than printf-like functions but small differences

-Trice is usable also inside interrupts and additional [format specifier support](./TriceVsPrintfSimilaritiesAndDifferences.md#Extended-format-specifier-possibilities) gives options like binary or bool output.
-Transmitting runtime generated strings could be a need, so a `triS` macro exists supporting the `%s` format specifier for strings up to 32737 bytes long.
+Trice is usable also inside interrupts and [extended format specifier possibilities](#extended-format-specifier-possibilities) give options like binary or bool output.
+Transmitting runtime generated strings could be a need, so a `triceS` macro exists supporting the `%s` format specifier for strings up to 32737 bytes long.
 It is possible to log float/double numbers using `%f` and the like, but the numbers need to be covered with the function `aFloat(x)` or `aDouble(y)`.
 Also UTF-8 encoded strings are implicit supported, if you use UTF-8 for the source code.
 See chapter [Trice Similarities and differences to printf usage](#trice-similarities-and-differences-to-`printf`-usage) for more details.

 ![./ref/UTF-8Example.PNG](./ref/UTF-8Example.PNG)